Much Too Young (To Feel This Damn Old)

 "Much Too Young (To Feel This Damn Old)" is a song recorded by American country music artist Garth Brooks.
 It was released in March 1989 as his debut single, and was served as the first single from his self-titled debut album.
 It was co-written by Garth Brooks and Randy Taylor.
 In the U.S., the song peaked at number 8 on the Billboard Hot Country Songs chart.

 Content

-This song is about a rodeo cowboy who has been competing for years and just doesn't have the strength to keep at it anymore with the stress of being away from home all the while watching a younger crowd taking over the business.
+The song is about a rodeo cowboy who is losing his will to keep competing due to the stress of constantly being away from home.
+He is grappling with aging as a younger crowd is taking over the industry.

 Background and production

 The fact that Chris LeDoux was mentioned in this song led to the champion rodeo bareback rider and country music singer-songwriter being introduced to a wider audience.
 Chris was surprised to hear his name in the song on the radio one day and set out to meet Garth: "We finally met about eight months after that song had come out.
 A promoter put us together on the same bill.
 At the Cocky Bull in Victorville, California.
 And Garth for some reason insisted on opening for me, but it was great.
 One of the things that impressed me about him, The first thing he said to me, 'You know Chris using your name in that song, you wouldn't believe how that's helped my career.'
 We hit it off pretty good."
 Brooks, who is a major fan of his, convinced Capitol Records to give him a record contract and would later sing a duet with him on "Whatcha Gonna Do with a Cowboy".
 Brooks would do one more duet with LeDoux on "Somethings Never Change" in LeDoux's 2002 album After the Storm.

 Garth provided the following background information on the song in the CD booklet liner notes from The Hits:

 "'Much Too Young' will always be my sentimental favorite because it was my very first single.
 It was a baby that I watched grow up.
 Whenever I hear it today, I have a smile on my face.
 It want to give a big thanks to Randy Taylor and Chris LeDoux.
 Randy was the writer and Chris was probably the reason that it was played.
 Hey Chris, Randy and I decided a long time ago that we owe you a beer, pal."